 11. Can you help me with training?
 (TBC)

 Yes.
 Click here to see our starter training guide.
 Remember to always consult your GP before starting a new exercise programme.

 12. What happens if I get injured?

-If you do pick up an injury, you should go to your GP and/or a physiotherapist for advice.
+If you get an injury, you should go to your GP and/or a physiotherapist for advice.
 Hopefully, your injury will recover quickly and you will be able to get back to training.
-However, if your injury is severe and prevents you from training for a long time, you might need to consider whether or not you are able to participate in this event.
+However, if your injury is severe and prevents you from training for a long time, you might need to consider whether you are able to participate in this event.
 If this happens, we would ask you to get in touch with us as soon as possible so that we can update our records and explain the process should you need to drop out of the race.